pippyn/icloud3/iCloud3 Readme.md

 .
 The battery level.
 .
 The accuracy of the GPS location or if the last poll returned a location that the iCloud service determined was 'old'.

 The above analysis results in a polling interval.
 The further away from home and the longer the travel time, the longer the interval; the closer to home, the shorter the interval.
-The polling interval checks each device being tracked every 15 seconds to see if
+The polling interval checks each device being tracked every 15 seconds to see if it's location should be updated.
+Is so, it and all of the other devices being t